Clemens Amadeus Werner Fritz

 In September 2005 I got transferred to Gymnasium Burglengenfeld.
 There I shortly worked in the drama group.

 In 2006 I was asked to take over the school's choir, a challenging task, but also rewarding since I love singing and singers.
-See and listen to what we do.
 Between 2007 and 2009 I also acquired a degree as a choir's conductor at the Alteglofsheim Music Academy.

 In 2006-07 I attendend several university courses leading to a degree as a teacher of German for foreigners (Deutsch als Fremdsprache - DaF).

 On October 2nd, 2009 our first child, Cornelius was born.

 On November 24 2011 we had our second child, Antonia Alegría, by birth both Ecuadorian and German.

 Having spent four eventful years abroad, we now have returned to Regensburg, Uli working as an anethesist.

 After working at the Goethe Gymnasium for two-and-a-half years, Clemens now holds a position at the Werner-von-Siemens-Gymnasium Regensburg instructing trainee teachers how to educate their students in the subject of history.